galuhjoko88/galuhjoko88.github.io/_posts/2023-12-01-riskaipart1.md

 In practical management terms, my approach typically involves requesting the error matrix and calculating key metrics.
 This becomes particularly valuable when utilizing external vendors for prediction modeling, as they often possess high technical expertise but may lack a deep understanding of internal business dynamics.
 Taking the current case as an example, I define my losses arising from wrongly identifying a bad actor as a good one (false negatives, FN).
 The associated risks include:

-a.
-Financial loss stemming from subsequent criminal activities.
+1. Financial loss stemming from subsequent criminal activities.
-b.
-Loss of lives due to further criminal actions.
+2. Loss of lives due to further criminal actions.

 Let's say the "losses in monetary value" are $ 300 billion (considering possibility in losses of lives, this might be inappropriate, but let's use this one only for illustration).

 While the risks from wrongly defined good guy as bad guy (false positive, FP), for example, are:
-a. image of the presecutor
+1. image of the presecutor
-b. legal suit directed to you
+2. legal suit directed to you
-c. reputation of the company
+3. reputation of the company
-d. public trusts to company, etc.
+4. public trusts to company, etc.
 Let's say the losses from this miss-classification in monetary terms are $20 billion.

 If the algorithm correctly identify appropriate person (TN and TP), then there will be no losses and let's say we can gather total benefit (TB) of $60 billion.
 From this fact, we can measure some risks that must be anticipated by organzation as: